Lokankara/Quiz/src/main/resources/quiz-set_3.md

 - Dedicated Hosts

 **Explanation:**
-"On-Demand Instances" is incorrect.
+On-Demand Instances is incorrect.
 On-Demand Instances allow you to pay for compute capacity by the hour or second with no long-term commitments, but they do not support bringing your own server-bound licenses.
-"Reserved Instances" is incorrect.
+Reserved Instances is incorrect.
 Reserved Instances provide a significant discount compared to On-Demand pricing in exchange for a one- or three-year commitment, but they do not support bringing your own server-bound licenses.
-"Spot Instances" is incorrect.
+Spot Instances is incorrect.
 Spot Instances allow you to bid on unused EC2 capacity at reduced rates, but they do not support bringing your own server-bound licenses.
-"Dedicated Hosts" is correct.
+Dedicated Hosts is correct.
 Dedicated Hosts provide physical servers dedicated to your use, allowing you to use existing server-bound software licenses (such as Windows Server, SQL Server, or SUSE Linux Enterprise Server) that are bound to physical hardware.

 ---